When Highly Sensitive People Turn Against Themselves: Why the Inner Critic Takes Over

 Tiny signs someone might be irritated, disappointed, uncomfortable, bored, or pulling away.

-A lot of us learned early that paying attention kept us emotionally safe.
+A lot of us learned early that paying attention kept us safe.

 So we became hyperaware.